evergreen-ci/evergreen/docs/UI/Parsley-Sectioning.md

 ![Toggle All Sections](../images/toggle_all_sections.png)

-There are also toggles available on function rows, "Open Subsections" and "Close Subsections", to expand and collapse all commands that belong to the function.
+Similarly there are "Open Subsections" and "Close Subsections" buttons available on individual function rows, which can be used to expand and collapse all commands that belong to the function.

 ![Toggle Subsections](../images/toggle_subsections.png)